-- You may leave the meeting and rejoin (using the same link) for the next session, or stay in the meeting (muting your microphone and stopping your video if you step away from your screen).
+- You may leave the meeting and rejoin (using the same links ) for the next session, or stay in the meeting (muting your microphone and turning off your camera if you step away from your screen).

 - Discussion of the presentation (with the presenter) will continue during the break in a designated “break out room.”